 Extralabel use is legal only when ordered by a veterinarian and within the context of of FDA’s VCPR found within 21 CFR 530.3 and state VCPR requirements.

 Veterinarians are strongly encouraged to familiarize themselves with the complete regulations.

 Veterinarians contemplating extralabel drug use should note there are additional requirements specific for food-producing animals.

 Extralabel drug use is only allowed if there is no approved animal drug that is labeled for such use, or that contains the same active ingredient in the required dosage form and concentration.
 Alternatively, an approved animal drug exists, but a veterinarian finds, within the context of a veterinarian/client/ patient relationship, that the approved drug is clinically ineffective for its intended use.

 Use of a human drug, or an animal drug that is only approved for use in nonfood-producing animals, has further restrictions.
 These drugs are not permitted if a drug that is labeled for use in a food-producing animal can be used in a labeled or extralabel manner.

 The extralabel use of certain drugs is prohibited in food animals.
-This list may be amended by the Food and Drug Administration.
+This list found at 21 CFR 530.41 may be amended by the Food and Drug Administration.
 Thus, the following list is accurate as of the publication date of this document.

 AMDUCA also applies to medical decisions in nonfood producing animals.
 There is greater latitude for extralabel use in nonfood producing animals.
 However, the requirements stated above for "all animals" must still be followed.
 In addition, veterinarians should consider the following when treating nonfood-producing animals: